 Types of Hatha yoga include Vinyasa, Iyengar, Ashtanga, Bikram and Kundalini among others.

 Well, first and foremost, yoga provides a slow but steady physical body-wide workout.
 It can strengthen, tone, enhance flexibility and help you relax, but the magic word for me as an osteopath is 'slow'.

 In our fast-paced, stressful, modern lives we are forever moving and thinking at 100 miles per hour and our exercise regime has largely gone the same way, with us scheduling in a quick cardio-vascular charged gym class, boot camp, running or cycling.

 On the contrary, yoga encourages us to slow down and pay attention to how our body feels as we move symmetrically from posture to posture.
 If we can leave a yoga class with an enhanced sense of body-awareness then we can begin to look after ourselves just a little bit better and that is a good start…

-Secondly, and equally important, is the connection between the breath and the central nervous system (CNS).
+Secondly, and equally important, is the connection between the breath and our body, or more specifically our central nervous system (CNS).
 Our CNS is made up of the brain and spinal cord and together they are responsible for controlling everything our body does.